AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

     class MyClass {
     public:
         Box bx;
-        int m;
-        void f () {
+        int m;                           // Unmanaged integer created on the host. void f () {
             AMREX_LAUNCH_DEVICE_LAMBDA (bx, tbx,
             {
-                printf("m = %d\n", m);
+                printf("m = %d\n", m);   // Failed attempt to use m on the GPU.
             });
         }
     };

------ ADD COMMENTS TO THESE????
------ ADD HOST_DEVICE_LAMBDA???

 The function ``f`` in the code above will not work unless :cpp:`MyClass` object is in unified memory.
-To fix it, we can change it to
+If it is undesirable to put the class into unified memory, a local copy of the information can be created for the lambda to capture.
+For example:

 .. highlight:: c++